bradenmacdonald/vertex-framework/README.md

 When creating a Node.js/TypeScript project, circular references can be a big pain.
 Often they are only detectable at runtime, resulting in strange bugs where some class in your code is unexpectedly `undefined`.

 Due to Vertex Framework's design that tries to provide as much type information as possible, there will be times when circular references to `VNodeType` classes come up in your code, sometimes unavoidably.
-Vertex Framework has a couple features to help reduce this pain:
+Vertex Framework has a couple of features to help reduce this pain:

 * Cypher syntactic sugar will lazily evaluate interpolated classes/values as late as possible, so a reference like `` C`MATCH (p:${Person})` `` will not evaluate `Person` right away (as it be undefined during module import), but instead will wait until the query actually needs to be compiled and executed, and then evaluate it.
 * Some other types of circular references will be detected at runtime and Vertex Framework will throw an exception clearly stating that the problem is most likely a circular reference.